-Juventus v Roma
+Kean scores winner against Mourinho's Roma

 Booking

-Tammy Abraham (Roma) is shown the yellow card for a bad foul.
+Rick Karsdorp (Roma) is shown the yellow card for a bad foul.

 Post update

-Foul by Tammy Abraham (Roma).
+Foul by Rick Karsdorp (Roma).

 Post update

-Giorgio Chiellini (Juventus) wins a free kick in the attacking half.
+Arthur (Juventus) wins a free kick in the defensive half.

 Post update